 This type derives from an infection caused by hepatitis A virus (HAV).
 It is most commonly transmitted by consuming food or water contaminated with feces from a person infected with hepatitis A.

 This type derives from an infection with the hepatitis B virus (HBV).
-This type is transmitted through puncture wounds or contact with infectious body fluids, such as blood, saliva, or semen.
-Drug injectives, having sex with an infected partner, or sharing razors with an infected person increases the risk of getting hepatitis B.
+This type is transmitted through puncture wounds or contact with infectious body fluids, such as blood, saliva, or semen, or sharing razors with an infected person increases the risk of getting hepatitis B.

 Hepatitis B Prognosis–The hepatitis B virus usually only stays in the system for around one to three months and is therefore an acute infection.
 About 20% of people who develop long-term infection will develop liver disease and suffer from scarring or cirrhosis of the liver.
 Which can lead to death.

-This type comes from the hepatitis C virus (HCV) which is transmitted through direct contact with contaminated body fluids, typically through injection drug use and sexual contact.
+This type comes from the hepatitis C virus (HCV) which is transmitted through direct contact with contaminated body fluids, typically through infected syringes.

-Chronic hepatitis C is long-term and can lead to permanent liver scarring (cirrhosis) or liver cancer.
+Chronic hepatitis C is long-term and can lead to permanent liver scarring (cirrhosis).